01-edu/UX-UI/subjects/project-get-a-room/ui/README.md

 - Test your prototypes with at least 5 people.
 - Make a presentation as if you were showing your work to your client.
 Make sure there are at least 5 people in the audience.
+- Upload the documents on Github, in a zip folder named “ProjectTitle_Name_FirstName”, with all project deliverables as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, the first deliverable can be named as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within all written documents.
+- Pay attention to the global aspect of the deliverables.
+They must be clear, simple and easy to read.
+You can get inspiration on canva.com but don’t overload your design with too much details!
 - Prepare a feedback form to send the audience.
 The form must include at least the questions listed below.
 - In both presentations, you are presenting to Barbara and her team.
 - Timing: 10 minutes for the presentation and 5 minutes for Q&A.